Avoiding Holiday Weight Gain

 Do you love peanut butter?
 You're not the only !
 Americans consume 700 million pounds of peanut butter each year or enough peanut butter to coat the floor of the grand canyon!
 A recent poll says there is a jar of peanut butter in 75% of homes in America.
 Is there one in your home?
 Are you one of millions of Americans that loves your peanut butter?
 If so, you'll be happy to read about all the wonderful benefits provided by a huge spoonful of peanut butter!
 First, peanut butter has a significant amount of protein.
 Many studies have confirmed that most athletes do not consume enough protein; therefore, adding peanut butter to your daily caloric intake will probably help you!
 Furthermore, the protein, fiber, and unsaturated fats will help suppress your appetite which could lead to weight loss if that is your goal.

 Moreover, peanut butter is a good source of potassium and anti-oxidants like vitamin E which aid in the fight against high blood pressure and coronary artery disease.
 You can consume peanut butter in a variety of ways.
 Most people eat peanut butter in sandwiches but it's also become a staple in many protein smoothies.
 Although smoothies require a blender, peanut butter sandwiches are easy to carry in a gym bag and make great pre-workout and post-workout snacks.
 So the next time you're craving peanut butter, add some to your pre and post-workout snacks!
 You and your muscles will be happy you did.
-Happy Health!
+Remember, knowledge is power!
+Happy health and happy training!

 The Health Benefits of Cheese